zwabbe/SecondFridayProject/README.md

 Check out my main [Repo](https://github.com/zwabbe/) here!

+## Use/Installation

-You can check out the live page over [here!](https://zwabbe.github.io/SecondFridayProject/)
+You can check out the live page over [here!](https://zwabbe.github.io/SecondFridayProject/) The design is very straight forward!
+But go ahead and input your name into the text field!
+After that go ahead and select your favorite options from the radio buttons before hitting submit for your message!

-## Setup/Installation
+* Please note that an alert will be played if the default value for the Name input hasn't changed.

+If you wish to make your own changes to the site follow this :

 * Clone the repo with this link: